goncalo-oliveira/faunasharp/README.md

 This is by design, as the client does not want to make any assumptions on how to deserialize the data contents.
 Therefore, the `data` property is left as a byte array with the binary content, which you can deserialize yourself.

-If you know the type of the data you're expecting, you can use the `QueryAsync<T>` method, which will deserialize the data for you using the provided type.
+If you know the type of the data you're expecting, you can use the generic method instead, which will deserialize the data for you using the provided type.

 ```csharp
 IEnumerable<CoffeeBean> coffeeBeans = await client.QueryAsync<IEnumerable<CoffeeBean>>(